aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.canvas/icanvasgradient/addcolorstop/_index.md

 ---
 title: ICanvasGradient.AddColorStop
 second_title: Aspose.HTML for .NET API Reference
-description: ICanvasGradient method.
+description: ICanvasGradient AddColorStop method.
 Adds a new stop defined by an offset and a color to the gradient
 type: docs
 weight: 10
 url: /net/aspose.html.dom.canvas/icanvasgradient/addcolorstop/